 Bias

-Any large language model (LLM) is limited to a set of data on which it bases its answers.
-Like humans it can only repeat what it has learned, but like humans it also introduces subtle variances (see Hallucination).
+Any large language model (LLM) is limited to a set of data on which its answers are based.
+Like humans, it can only repeat what it has learned but also introduces subtle variances (see Hallucination).
 If we feed an LLM based on the National Enquirer, we’d get different results than if we used The New York Times (well, you’d hope so anyway).

 ChatGPT